 Always Use Pure Chamomile Like This One from Stash Tea

 - Cooled tea can be used on irritated skin as a rinse.
 This is a particularly good idea in combating the effects of flea bites, minor infections and even allergies.
 The cooled tea has a soothing effect and can be applied directly to your dog’s coat.
 After application, simply allow your four-legged friend to drip dry.
-You can also add aloe vera juice or peppermint tea to increase the anti-itch properties.
+You can also add Aloe Vera juice or peppermint tea to increase the anti-itch properties.

-- Chamomile is particularly effective when it comes to upset stomachs (see dosage above) because of several medicinal properties, like a series of volatile oils and anti-spasmodic agents.
+- Chamomile is particularly effective when it comes to upset stomachs (see chamomile dosage for dogs above) because of several medicinal properties, like a series of volatile oils and anti-spasmodic agents.
 These agents ease the spasms and the production of bile.
 It reduces inflammation along the intestinal tract, which makes it an ideal treatment option for inflammatory bowel disease.

 - Chamomile is also useful when it comes to worms.
 While many turn to strong anthelmintic herbs like wormwood, chamomile is an extremely valuable option.
 It is a non-toxic treatment that may not work as quickly, but it can be used over long periods of time and can combined with measures like wormwood.
 Its anti-inflammatory properties make it useful for cutting down on side effects.